7 Best Roofing Options for Strata Properties According to Top Roofers on Roof

 7. Cedar Shakes: Classic West Coast Style

 Cedar shakes bring a natural, timeless look that’s perfect for heritage or high-end strata homes.
 They insulate well but need regular care—especially in damp climates where moss is a concern.
+Still, experienced Vancouver roofers on roof often use cedar shakes for clients who want that authentic, rustic style without sacrificing performance.

 How to Choose the Right Roofing System for Your Property